RRSP tips

 Get helpful advice

-An advisor understands how RRSPs work and can show you how you can structure your contributions and choose your investments to make the most of the benefits offered by this powerful savings vehicle Talk to your advisor or find an advisor today to learn how an RRSP fits into Money for Life, Sun Life Financial's customized approach to your financial and retirement planning.
+An advisor understands how RRSPs work and can show you how you can structure your contributions and choose your investments to make the most of the benefits offered by this powerful savings vehicle Talk to your advisor or find an advisor today to learn how an RRSP fits into Money for Life, Sun Life's customized approach to your financial and retirement planning.

 Only advisors who hold CFP (Certified Financial Planner), CHFC (Chartered Financial Consultant), FPI (Financial Planner in Quebec), or equivalent designations are certified as financial planners.